RishabhJM/tasker/README.md

 --------------------------------------------------------------------------

-ToDO-List Web App  with user authentication using passportjs. and mongoDB each user has his own generated item-list.
+Tasker Web App  with user authentication using passportjs. and mongoDB each user has his own generated item-list.